Default S3 method

 # S3 method for class 'raw_mspct'

-object, the returned object is of same class as the
+"filter_mspct" object, the returned object belongs to the same class

 than mean or median.